-Thanks to the excellent connection to the island of Mallorca from the Peninsula and other major European cities, the seabed of the Balearic Islands is one of the best scuba diving spots in the Spanish region.
+Thanks to the excellent connection to the island of Mallorca from the Peninsula and other major European cities, the seabed of the Balearic Islands is one of the best spots to enjoy diving in Spain.
 This is due to the warm, clear waters and a vast submarine canyons that protects countless species.

 The network of specialized diving and countless sites in the islands makes this sport one of the most widespread.
 Scuba diving is made possible at every level of experience as there are departures from shallow beaches or dives at greater depths to visit wrecks.
 You also have the opportunity to do night dives and cave diving (for instance in the vicinity of the caves of Drach departing from Porto Cristo).